dotnet/iot/Documentation/How to Prepare a Publish Profile.md

-# How to Prepare a Publishing Profile
+# How to Prepare a Publish Profile

-In order to deploy applications to a development board (e.g. Raspberry Pi, HummingBoard, etc.), you need to setup a Publishing Profile.
+In order to deploy applications to a development board (e.g. Raspberry Pi, HummingBoard, etc.), you need to setup a Publish Profile.
 Below provides a few steps to quickly get started wihin your projects.

 1. Once you have an application setup in Visual Studio, right-click the project in the Solution Explorer and select Publish...